 There are some specific practicalities about online therapy.
 We can talk these through by telephone before arranging a session.

-You can email, phone or use the contact form to get in touch.
+You can email or phone to get in touch.
 If you phone, you may need to leave a message and I will get back to you.